JD-GG/MakerCube/README.md

 ### esp8266

-As a microcontroller we use a esp8226.
+As a microcontroller we use a esp8226 LOLIN(WEMOS) D1 R2 & mini compatible board.
-To access it you need the CH340 drivers.
+To access it you need the CH340 driver.
 To controller / programm it in the Arduino IDE you need to add a additional board manager.
 You do this with adding "http://arduino.esp8266.com/stable/package\_esp8266com\_index.json" into File -> Preferences -> Additional boards manager URLs.
 As board you have to choose "LOLIN(WEMOS) D1 R2 & mini".
+PIO also works of course.

 ### neopixels

-As LEDs we use BTF-LIGHTING WS2812 WS2812B LED stripes.
+As LEDs we use WS2812 LED stripes.
 To control the LEDs you need to install the "NeoPixelBus by Makuna", which is a fork from the adafruit neopixels repository on github.
 Default code to display colors: